220328-Java-Full-Stack-AWS/FatemeGoudarzi_P1/README.md

 - Delete or edit a reimbursement if it is not approved.
 - Access to reimbursement reports.
 - Restricted access for reimbursements approval or denial.
-(Only financial manager can approve or deny a reimbursement) -Restricted access for account creation.
+(Only financial manager can approve or deny a reimbursement)
+- Restricted access for account creation.
 (Only system admin can make an account.)
+- Password hashing;

 To-do list:
-- Password hashing;
 - Account management;
+- Get confirmation before delete;
+- Filtered Reports;
+- Reset Password;